Synthird/trigonometric-reciprocal-identities/lua/README.md

 ### trigreciprocal.cot(angleinradians: number) | Returns a number in radians

-- The reciprocal of tan.
+The reciprocal of tan.

-- Returns the cotangent of angleinradians.
+**Returns:** The cotangent of angleinradians.

 $cot(angle) ={{1} \over {tan(angle)}}$ or ${cos(angle) \over sin(angle)}$